junxit/us-congress-bills-109/bill.md

 That it is the sense of the House of Representatives that the Congress should support—

 - **(1)** public and private sector efforts to promote awareness about the incidence of cancer among children, the signs and symptoms of cancer in children, treatment options, and long-term follow-up;
-- **(2)** increased public and private investment in childhood cancer research to improve prevention, diagnosis, treatment, rehabilitation, post-treatment monitoring, and long-term survival;
+- **(2)** pediatric cancer research to improve prevention, diagnosis, treatment, rehabilitation, post-treatment monitoring, and long-term survival;
-- **(3)** policies that provide incentives to encourage medical trainees and investigators to enter the field of pediatric oncology;
+- **(3)** policies that encourage medical trainees and investigators to enter the field of pediatric oncology;
-- **(4)** policies that provide incentives to encourage the development of drugs and biologics designed to treat pediatric cancers;
+- **(4)** policies that encourage the development of drugs and biologics designed to treat pediatric cancers;
 - **(5)** policies that encourage participation in clinical trials;
-- **(6)** medical education curricula designed to improve pain management for cancer patients; and
+- **(6)** efforts to encourage the incorporation of pain management for pediatric cancer patients into medical education curricula; and
 - **(7)** policies that enhance education, services, and other resources related to late effects from treatment.